RoryNesbitt/dotfyle-cli/README.md

 ### Requirements

-- fzf
+- fzf - dotfyle-cli is posix complient so should run anywhere as long as [fzf](https://github.com/junegunn/fzf) is available

-dotfyle-cli is posix complient so should run anywhere as long as [fzf](https://github.com/junegunn/fzf) is available
+- git - Some features of dotfyle-cli will only work if git is available (install/update)

 ### installation